-New Expressway Charges: Motorists To Pay Up To Ksh2,500 To Use Express Way In New Changes
+New Expressway Charges: Motorists To Pay Up To Ksh2,500 To Use Express Way

 - Haile Selassie to Westlands: Ksh250

-It’s important to note that two-wheeled and three-wheeled motor vehicles are prohibited from using the expressway.
+Two-wheeled and three-wheeled motor vehicles are prohibited from using the expressway.

 Also Read: Expressway To Close Temporarily For Scheduled Maintenance

 The Nairobi Expressway, launched by President Uhuru Kenyatta in mid-October 2019, spans 27 kilometers, featuring a four-lane dual carriageway along the median strips of Mombasa Road (starting at Mlolongo), Uhuru Highway, and Waiyaki Way (terminating at James Gichuru Road).

 The project, costing Sh97 billion, reflects an investment of Sh3.6 billion per kilometer.

 Email your news TIPS to Editor@kahawatungu.com or WhatsApp +254707482874